| |

 Certifications

-and Licensing: Each state has regulations for radon testing and
+and Licensing: Many states have regulations for radon testing and

 mitigation.
-These regulations do not apply to homes owned or
+Any state radon regulations do not apply to home

 States